bvarner/bvarner.github.io/posts/welcome-to-the-looneybin.md

 So I've (re)rolled-my own static site generator, and I'll be using it to manage this site as the dry-run / POC for that generator, which I'm calling [sanesite](https://github.com/bvarner/sanesite).

-I look forward to seeing what the future holds with regards to this space.
+I look forward to seeing what the future holds in regard to this space.